-Naked Giants’ band logo may look a bit like throwback Nickelodeon show or that popular holographic Finnish band Binky in that episode of “Arthur,” but this quirky Seattle trio playing psychedelic garage punk have already established an aggressively compacted guitar driven and that classic California fuzz-style that can resonate with listeners of Ty Segall and Oh Sees.
+Naked Giants’ band logo may look a bit like throwback Nickelodeon show or that popular holographic Finnish band Binky in that episode of “Arthur,” but they are very much the opposite.
+This quirky Seattle power trio playing catchy garage punk have already established an aggressively compacted guitar driven and that classic California fuzz-style that can resonate with listeners of Ty Segall and Oh Sees.
 They’ve performed countless shows throughout the years, playing and touring alongside distinguished artists like Ron Gallo and most recently, Car Seat Headrest.
 By opening and performing with Car Seat Headrest.
-Surely, especially becoming part of Car Seat Headrest’s expanded concert lineup, they are becoming more recognized.
+Surely, especially becoming part of Car Seat Headrest’s expanded concert lineup, adding more fuel to the live shows, they are becoming more recognized.
 You can even say they are one of the best live bands to see for under fifteen dollars.

 After being one of the best unsigned rock bands in the country, Naked Giants finally found a home at New West Records (Drive-By Truckers, Ron Gallo, and Caroline Rose).
-They released their first album on March 30, simply entitled “SLUFF” — an eccentric grunge title that means “everything and nothing,” as the band would say, which fits the mood of the album.
+They released their first album on March 30, simply titled SLUFF—an eccentric quasi-grunge-esque title that means “everything and nothing,” as the band would say, which fits the mood of the album.

 Throughout the album, you can hear how Naked Giants even adapted that typical Seattle grunge sound, which isn’t surprising since the debut album was produced by veteran Seattle producer Steve Fisk (Nirvana, Soundgarden, Mudhoney).
-“SLUFF” incorporates the style of music Naked Giants and their contemporaries have been recognized for with a slight tone of blues and white-boy-soul seen throughout the classic 1960’s garage rock scene underlying their fuzzy guitar riffs and effects.
-Not only does “SLUFF” keep you conscious the entire time and at the very end, you know there’s still a lot to see from this young band.
+SLUFF incorporates the style of music Naked Giants and their contemporaries have been recognized for with a slight tone of blues and white-boy-soul seen throughout the classic sixties garage rock scene underlying their fuzzy guitar riffs and effects.
+Not only does SLUFF keep you conscious and moving the entire time, but at the end, you know there’s still a lot to see from this young band.

 The title track can serve as the band’s anthem, even though it drags on.
 It features a grimy vocal harmony from the group along with some catchy 90’s Weezer harmonies.
 “Goldfish I” features a hazy melody – like any standard 1960’s psychedelic garage rock song.
 However, the instrumentals start to twist on “Goldfish II.”
 During its bridge, you’re hit with a gloomy bass line, which descends into an energetic jam, featuring a highly-spirited cowbell.
 “Dat Boi” is as modern-Nirvana it can be, with the instrumentals are pushing from one end to the other, but always returns to that main crunching riff.